 Withdrawal Notice: A syllabus constitutes a contract between student and instructor.
-Your continued enrollment after the September 5th drop deadline indicates that you accept all instructional practices, requirements, and policies.
-If you find the standards to which you will be held accountable too rigorous, if you are unable to reliably access the internet to log on to D2L, or if an ongoing scheduling conflict prevents you from attending class regularly and punctually, you must officially withdraw (grade "W") through the Registrar's Office by the October 27th course withdrawal deadline.
+Your continued enrollment after the January 29th drop deadline indicates that you accept all instructional practices, requirements, and policies.
+If you find the standards to which you will be held accountable too rigorous, if you are unable to reliably access the internet to log on to D2L and/or Modified Mastering Physics, or if an ongoing scheduling conflict prevents you from attending class regularly and punctually, you must officially withdraw (grade "W") through the Registrar's Office by the March 30th course withdrawal deadline.
 You are responsible for checking your grades before this withdrawal deadline so you aren't surprised by your standing as the end of the course approaches.
 You can contact me anytime to get an estimate of your grade as it stands at the moment.